Gnome101/GainsGladiatorD/README.md

 - **Lending System**: License token holders can lend their licenses to others.

 ### Prediction Market on Flow Blockchain

+The prediction market is held in another contract

 - **Custom Deployment**: Tailored prediction market leveraging Flow's consumer-focused infrastructure.
 - **User Engagement**: Designed for ease of use and accessibility.